Peter Sheridan: Ex-police commander to sit on Troubles body

 Mr Sheridan, who is currently the chief executive of peace-building charity Co-operation Ireland, served 32 years in the police both in the Royal Ulster Constabulary (RUC) and its successor the Police Service of Northern Ireland (PSNI).

-He was an assistant chief constable in the PSNI - the highest ranking Catholic officer - and he and was considered a future chief constable.
+He was an assistant chief constable in the PSNI - the highest ranking Catholic officer - and was considered a future chief constable.

 But in 2008, he retired from the PSNI,

-During his 15 years with Co-operation Ireland he was heavily involved in cross-border peace building and played a key part in high-profile acts of reconciliation.
+During his 15 years with Co-operation Ireland, he was heavily involved in cross-border peace building and played a key part in high-profile acts of reconciliation.

 He organised the handshake between the Queen and former IRA commander and then Deputy First Minister Martin McGuinness in 2012.